deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ### GitHub
 Introduced the group to GitHub and made some resources that help with the setup and usage of GitHub at the datascience server.

-* Setup a GitHub environment for the project: [link](https://github.com/deKeijzer/KB-74-OPSCHALER)
+* Setup a GitHub environment for the project, plus keep maintaining it: [link](https://github.com/deKeijzer/KB-74-OPSCHALER)
 * Made a README for the project members containing information on how to setup GitHub on the datascience server, plus general important information about the project: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/README.md)
 * Made a GitHub push & pull tutorial: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/GitHub%20push%20%26%20pull%20tutorial.ipynb)
 * Created .bat files to run [jupyter lab](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/jupyterlab.bat), [run notebooks](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/run_notebook.bat) and do [ssh portforwarding](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/ssh%20portforward.bat) for usage at your local computer.